 Rebecca’s ability to think both at the global and granular levels stems from the many roles she has held in the non-profit world, including: Salesforce administrator, web developer, IT Manager, grant writer, program facilitator, associate director, and more.
 This background, partnered with her technology skill set, allows her to understand each moving piece within an organization and develop automation and efficiencies that keep costs down and allow staff to focus on what’s important – the mission.
 Her current role as Manager, Digital Programs is a perfect blend of innovation, technology and program delivery, which allows PMD Alliance to reach individuals all over the world.

 Coordinator, Communication Systems

 Always looking to expand awareness and create buzz, Amy is a true marketing visionary.
 Her degree from San Francisco State University with a B.S. in Business Administration, Marketing set her on a trajectory to assist in transforming organizations based on how people think.
 She has worked for more than fifteen years in Marketing and Communications in both the corporate and nonprofit sectors, analyzing and effectively communicating value proposition.
-With a passion for analytics, Amy enjoys evaluating engagement, utilization and longevity in programming.
+Amy enjoys evaluating engagement, utilization and longevity in programming.
 This depth of analysis helps PMD Alliance continue its commitment to being a responsive and innovative organization – adapting to the needs of the people we serve in long-term planning as well as in the present.
 With excellent graphic design skills and a level of efficiency that rivals any professional, she is constantly creating change, moment by moment.